-The applications of GNSS explores from the original navigation to other areas like meteorology, precise positioning etc. It has been applied to the ITRF definition(Zuheir et al. 2011), Earth Geo-dynamics monitoring (Moreno et al. 2011), natural disaster monitoring (Chen et al. 2010), precise orbiting for LEOs (Bock, 2003), Earth rotation parameter estimation(Mireault et al. 1999) and atmosphere monitoring (Gendt et al. 2001) etc.
+The applications of GNSS explores from the original navigation to other areas like meteorology, precise positioning, etc. It has been applied to the ITRF definition [3], Earth Geo-dynamics monitoring [4], natural disaster monitoring [5], precise orbiting for LEOs [6], Earth rotation parameter estimation [7] and atmosphere monitoring [8], etc.

 Providing the most precise GNSS products, IGS and its participating agencies operates more than 400 GNSS sites.
 Data centers are responsible for the disseminating of observations and products.
-The precise IGS products includes: precise GNSS orbits and clocks, station coordinates and velocities, earth rotation parameters, atmosphere products (ZTD and TEC maps) etc. The IGS AC distributes in Europe (5), Canada (1) and USA(5).
+The precise IGS products includes: precise GNSS orbits and clocks, station coordinates and velocities, earth rotation parameters, atmosphere products (ZTD and TEC maps), etc. The IGS AC distributes in Europe (5), Canada (1) and USA (5).
 Each AC differs in data sets, software packages, and data analysis strategies, of which the results are compared and combined.

-Current precision of IGS core products are listed in table 1 (IGS, 2011).
+Current precision of IGS core products are listed in Table 1 [9].